joe-ds/BearPaw/README.md

 A pure PowerShell-based git backup system.

 # Install
-Install the PSM1 file as a module.
+ - Install the PSM1 file as a module.
-Edit the first three lines as desired.
+ - Edit the first three lines as desired.
+You'll need a repo to back up to and restore from.
-Run `Initialize-Backup` the first time.
+ - Run `Initialize-Backup` the first time.

 # Use
 Run `Add-Backup <fileorfolder>` to add files and `Remove-Backup <fileorfolder>` to remove files.